Sonoran desert around Phoenix, Arizona

 Frost tables by City for the southwest states of Arizona, Nevada and New Mexico

-Frost tables by City for Arizona Nevada and New Mexico
+Frost tables by City; for Arizona, Nevada, and New Mexico.

 It’s time to pick a plot or plots for your desert vegetable garden.
 You will find out how to in Planning Your Garden.